anuditverma/anuditverma.github.io/_posts/2017-01-30-your-own-wireless-music-streamer.md

 share-img: http://www.anudit.in/img/wifi_streamer/rPi.jpg
 ---

-Yes! you read it right, make your own wireless music streamer but it's not a conventional Bluetooth based wireless player we have been using over A2DP to your Bluetooth enabled speakers, it's even more better, __with the help of a Raspberry Pi you can make just any speakers with 3.5 mm audio connector be able to receive high quality music from your Android, iPhone, Mac, Laptop or PC__ placed far away from your music system setup over your wireless network infrastructure (Wi-Fi network).
-Sounds cool, right ?
+Yes! you read it right, make your own wireless music streamer but it's not a conventional Bluetooth based wireless player we have been using over A2DP to your Bluetooth enabled speakers, it's even better, __with the help of a Raspberry Pi you can make just any speakers with 3.5 mm audio connector be able to receive high-quality music from your Android, iPhone, Mac, Laptop or PC__ placed far away from your music system set up over your wireless network infrastructure (Wi-Fi network).
+Sounds cool, right?

 <div class="ads">
 <script type="text/javascript">